Search for a rare disease

-SCOTD patients present with a first ketoacidotic attack as a newborn (2-4 days), or later between 6-20 months of age.
+Neonatal onset occurs in half of patients, presenting with a first ketoacidotic attack 2-4 days after birth.
+Patients with later onset present with an initial episode of ketoacidosis between 6-20 months of age.
 Initial episodes are often severe, and further episodes may be triggered by metabolic stress, infection or extended periods of fasting.
 Symptoms include tachypnea, vomiting, lethargy, hypotonia, and, in severe cases, coma.
 Episode intensity and frequency is variable and severe attacks are potentially fatal.
 Patients are generally healthy and develop normally between episodes, but infants may present with failure to thrive and poor feeding prior to diagnosis.
 Cardiomegaly has developed in two cases and may lead to congestive heart failure.

-SCOTD is caused by mutations in the OXCT1 gene (5p13) that encodes the mitochondrial enzyme essential for ketone body metabolism in all extrahepatic tissue: succinyl CoA:3-ketoacid CoA transferase.
-Over 20 different mutations to OXCT1 have been identified, all leading to the accumulation of ketone bodies and ketoacidosis during periods of catabolic stress.
+This disease is caused by mutations in the OXCT1 gene (5p13) that encodes the mitochondrial enzyme, succinyl-CoA:3-oxoacid CoA transferase, essential for ketone body metabolism in all extrahepatic tissue.
+Over 30 different mutations to OXCT1 have been identified, all leading to the accumulation of ketone bodies and ketoacidosis during periods of catabolic stress.
 Partial loss-of-function mutations have been identified that also lead to severe ketoacidosis, but without permanent ketosis.

-Differential diagnoses include physiological ketosis and ketoacidosis due to beta-ketothiolase deficiency (see this term).
+Differential diagnoses include physiological ketosis (e.g. ketoacidosis due to significant catabolism due to rotavirus infection) and ketoacidosis due to beta-ketothiolase deficiency or monocarboxylate transporter 1 deficiency.

 Prenatal diagnosis by enzyme activity assays is possible using cultured amniocytes.